er77/Essbase.Pandora/README.md

  ------------------

-c) command file (RU3ACTIV.RUN) for running scripts.
-Specify the name of the script file, the number of starts, wait for completion (sync), timeout for the next run for example
+c) Command file (RU3ACTIV.RUN) for running scripts.
+Specify the name of the script file, the number of starts, wait for completion (sync), timeout for the next run
+For example

 #ScenarioName;times;mode;delay